alex-sir/calculator/README.md

 # calculator

-Web calculator demonstrating skills with css grid and flexbox, imperative javascript, and DOM manipulation.
+Web calculator demonstrating skills with CSS grid and flexbox, JavaScript, and DOM manipulation.